History of Kathmandu University Research, Development and Consultancy:

-Nine years later, RDC was renamed as Office of the Research Development and Consultancy with a Director, Manager and a Finance Officer.
-Director was nominated through a decision of Executive Council and Professor Subodh Sharma was appointed in this position.
-Mr Biraj Pradhan was appointed as Manager-RDC and Ms Sarina Shrestha was internally transferred to the Office of RDC as Finance Officer- Projects.
+Nine years later, RDC was renamed as Office for Research Development and Consultancy with Director, Manager and Finance Officer.
+Director was nominated the decision of Executive Council and Professor Subodh Sharma was appointed in position.
+Mr Biraj Pradhan was appointed it Manager RDC and Ms Sarina Shrestha was internally transferred to Office of RDC as Finance Officer- Projects.

 ERC: Ethical Review Committee: Proposed

 Member Secretary: Director, RDC/KU

 - One representative from NHRC (Nepal Health Research Council)

 - One representative from government

 RDC-C: Research Development and Consultancy Committee: Proposed

 Member 1: Chief Administrative Officer, KU